-Envirotecture are a firm of building designers and architects, who specialise in sustainable design.
+Envirotecture is a firm of building designers and architects, specialising in sustainable design.
 They build beautiful, comfortable, affordable spaces, spaces which are effortlessly cool in summer and warm in winter.

-But although Envirotecture were designing and building stunning spaces ‘to inspire the soul’, their existing website was not going to win any design awards.
+But although Envirotecture was designing and building stunning spaces ‘to inspire the soul’, their existing website was not going to win any design awards.

 The very first step in a website rebuild is defining your ideal client, because you need to know who you are speaking to before you can speak to them.
 For the team at Envirotecture, this step was a little trickier than most because they have a very wide range of clientele.

-The new website development process began with a face-to-face meeting, where the Brilliant Blue team ‘interviewed’ the Envirotecture team to help define and target Envirotecture’s many types of clientele.
+The new website development process began with a face-to-face meeting, where the Brilliant Digital team ‘interviewed’ the Envirotecture team to help define and target Envirotecture’s many types of clientele.

 Three main types of Envirotecture clientele were identified as:

-In addition to this, five main areas of services were also defined:
+In addition to this, five main areas of services were defined:

 “That first step in the development process was very worthwhile,” says Andy.
 “Deb identified things that were crucially important.”